department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="illness-not-on-list">View the evidence requirements</button>
 <div id="illness-not-on-list" class="usa-accordion-content">

-When you file your claim, you'll need to submit:
+When you file your claim, you'll need to submit this evidence:
 - A medical record showing your current disability, **and**
 - A medical record showing a connection between exposure to Agent Orange and the current disability, **and**
 - Evidence that proves either: